epec254/rag_code/README.md

 [This cookbook](RAG%20Cookbook/B_pdf_rag_with_multi_turn_chat/README.md) creates a multi-turn conversation capable RAG chain with PDF files stored in a UC Volume.  *This cookbook is identical to the single-turn converastion cookbook, except for mintor changes to the chain & configuration to support multi-turn conversations.*

-### Advanced data pipeline for tuning parsing, chunking, embedding strategy
+### Advanced data pipeline for tuning parsing, chunking, embedding strategies

+[This cookbook](RAG%20Cookbook/C_Alpha_RAG_Data_Pipeline/README.md) helps you try different chunking & parsing strategies, alongside different embedding models.
+It provides a RAG data processing pipeline that provides a set of pre-baked chunking & parsing strategies + embedding models, yet is flexible enough to modify the pre-built techniques or add in custom techniques.

 ## How to tutorials